View of Lahaina from the sea

 People came from all the islands to do their business with the kings and the royal court.

-Lāhainā started as the royal capital for the monarchy and court, then a historic whaling village, and presently, Maui hot spot.
-Lāhainā offers a smorgasbord of things that visitors to Hawai’i are looking for.
+Lāhainā started as the royal capital for the monarchy and court, then a historic whaling village, and presently, until the fire, a Maui hot spot.
+Lāhainā offered a smorgasbord of things that visitors to Hawai’i are looking for.

-Lā hainā translates as cruel sun, which Lāhainā can live up to during the deep part of the summer.
-Especially during mid-day.
-So plan your afternoon siesta during this time if you are a summer traveler.
+Lā hainā translates as cruel sun, which Lāhainā can live up to during the deep part of the summer, especially during midday.
+If you were to visit her, you would plan your afternoon siesta during this time if you were a summer traveler.

-FUN FACT: Lāhainā’s Front Street has been ranked one of the Top Ten Greatest Streets by the American Planning Association.
+FUN FACT: Lāhainā’s Front Street had been ranked one of the Top Ten Greatest Streets by the American Planning Association.

-It is also in the National Registry of Historic Places.
-You can still walk through town and feel and see the history.
+It was also in the National Registry of Historic Places.
+You could still walk through town and feel and see the history.
 Read more about the history of Lāhainā in Part 1.

-80% of Maui’s visitors go to Lāhainā every year.
+80% of Maui’s visitors went to Lāhainā every year.
 That is 80% of 3 million visitors!

-Let’s discover some things that bring so many people to this part of the island of Maui.
+Let’s discover some things that brought so many people to this part of the island of Maui.

-• Lāhainā Harbor is an attraction in itself.
-Vessels of all shapes and sizes arrive and depart daily.
-You may even see a large naval ship or a REAL Navy submarine if you have good timing.
+• Lāhainā Harbor was an attraction in itself.
+Vessels of all shapes and sizes arrived and departed daily.
+If your timing was good, you might have even seen a large naval ship or a real Navy submarine.

-• Hawaiians have raised celebrating to an art form, AKA, the lūʻau.
-There are at least 5 awesome lūʻau in Lāhainā that are family-friendly and culturally authentic.
+• As we have stated often, Hawaiians have elevated celebrating to an art form, AKA the lūʻau.
+There were at least five some lūʻau in Lāhainā that were family-friendly and culturally authentic.

-• Halloween in Lāhainā has been a celebration since 2005 and is a party that hosts 20,000 people or more.
+• Halloween in Lāhainā had been a celebration since 2005 and was a party that hosted 20,000 people or more.

 • Here come the basketball fans!
 Maui Invitational College Basketball tournament since 1984, in Lāhainā.